 After years of coaching both nonprofit and for‐profit leaders, I’ve witnessed what successful individuals do to get the most out of working with a coach.
 Perhaps the most important element to your success is the attitude you bring to a personal leadership coaching session.

 Coaching is an investment in you – either by your board of directors, boss, or yourself.

 Unlike most other learning and development processes, you are responsible for setting your own learning objectives.
-Here is a list of strategies ‘from the field’ to help you get farther, faster in your coaching.
+Here is a list of strategies ‘from the field’ to help you get farther, faster in your coaching sessions.

 Be willing to change.